Bona of Savoy

-Bona of Savoy, Duchess of Milan (10 August 1449 – 23 November 1503) was Duchess of Milan as the second spouse of Galeazzo Maria Sforza, Duke of Milan.
-She served as regent of Milan during the minority of her son 1476–1481.
+Bona of Savoy (10 August 1449 – 23 November 1503) was Duchess of Milan as the second wife of Galeazzo Maria Sforza (1444–1476), Duke of Milan.
+Following her husband's assassination in 1476, she served as regent of Milan for her son, Gian Galeazzo Sforza, during his minority from 1476 to 1481.

+As regent, Bona played a significant political role in attempting to preserve the stability of the Sforza rule amidst internal power struggles.
+She was also the original patron of the lavishly illuminated Sforza Book of Hours, one of the finest surviving Renaissance books of hours.

 Life

+Early life

 Born in the old castle of Avigiana, Turin, Bona was a daughter of Louis, Duke of Savoy and Anne de Lusignan of Cyprus.
 She was one of nineteen children.
 Her many siblings included: Amadeus IX of Savoy, Philip II, Duke of Savoy, Louis of Savoy, Count of Geneva, Marguerite of Savoy and Charlotte of Savoy, who married King Louis XI.

+Because of her sister Charlotte's marriage to the French king and them being orphaned after the death of their mother in 1462 and their father in 1465; Bona and her sisters were brought up at the French court.